Populism in Europe: Germany

 Friedrich Ludwig Jahn (1778–1852), a Lutheran Minister, a professor at the University of Berlin and the "father of gymnastics", introduced the concept of Volkstum, a racial notion which draws on the essence of a people that was lost during the Industrial Revolution.
 Adam Mueller went a step further by positing the belief that the state was a larger totality than the government institutions.
 This paternalistic vision of aristocracy concerned with social orders had a dark side in that the opposite force of modernity was represented by the Jews, who were said to be eating away at the state.
 Populism also played a role in mobilizing middle class support for the Nazi Party in Weimar Germany.

 21st century

-At the turn of the 21st century, populist rhetoric and movements became increasingly apparent in Western Europe.
-Populist rhetoric was often used by opposition parties.
-For example, in the 2001 electoral campaign, the Conservative Party leader William Hague accused Tony Blair's governing Labour Party government of representing "the condescending liberal elite".
-Hague repeatedly referring to it as "metropolitan", implying that it was out of touch with "the people", who in Conservative discourse are represented by "Middle England".
-Blair's government also employed populist rhetoric; in outlining legislation to curtail fox hunting on animal welfare grounds, it presented itself as championing the desires of the majority against the upper-classes who engaged in the sport.
-Blair's rhetoric has been characterised as the adoption of a populist style rather than the expression of an underlying populist ideology.
+At the turn of the 21st century, populist rhetoric and movements became increasingly visible in Western Europe.
+Populist language was often employed by opposition parties.
+For example, during the 2001 general election campaign, Conservative Party leader William Hague accused Tony Blair’s Labour government of representing "the condescending liberal elite".
+Hague frequently described it as "metropolitan", suggesting it was disconnected from "the people", who in Conservative discourse were represented by "Middle England".
+Blair's government also occasionally employed populist themes; for instance, in its efforts to ban fox hunting on animal welfare grounds, it portrayed itself as defending the interests of the majority against the upper classes who participated in the sport.
+Blair’s rhetoric has been described as the adoption of a populist style rather than the expression of a populist ideology.

-By the 21st century, European populism was again associated largely with the political right.
-The term came to be used in reference both to radical right groups like Jörg Haider's FPÖ in Austria and Jean-Marie Le Pen's FN in France, as well as to non-radical right-wing groups like Silvio Berlusconi's Forza Italia or Pim Fortuyn's LPF in the Netherlands.
-The populist radical right combined populism with authoritarianism and nativism.
-Conversely, the Great Recession also resulted in the emergence of left-wing populist groups in parts of Europe, most notably the Syriza party which gained political office in Greece and the Podemos party in Spain, displaying similarities with the US-based Occupy movement.
-Like Europe's right-wing populists, these groups also expressed Eurosceptic sentiment towards the European Union, albeit largely from a socialist and anti-austerity perspective rather than the nationalist perspective adopted by their right-wing counterparts.